CitiesSkylinesMods/SequenceLogger/README.md

 * PluginManager
 * SceneManager

-Does not currently log an in-game events, but those can be added.
+Does not currently log any in-game events, but those can be added.

 ## Build